Hypothesis Testing for Functional Linear Models via Bootstrapping: Introduction

-In our theoretical investigation, to partially accommodate the situation that empirical principal components or some fixed known basis functions of practitioners' choice may be adopted for conducting the aforementioned transformation, we establish validity and consistency of the proposed test uniformly for a family of test statistics arising from the transformation, via establishing \emph{uniform} Gaussian and bootstrap approximations of distributions of the corresponding family of max statistics.
-Consequently, our theoretical analyses are materially different from and considerably more challenging than those in \cite{Lopes2020} and \cite{lin2020high} which consider only one max statistic.
-For example, a key step in our analyses is to establish a non-trivial probabilistic upper bound for $\sup_{b \in \mathcal{B}} |\langle b, V \rangle|$ for a centered sub-Gaussian vector $V\in \real^{p}$ with \emph{dependent} coordinates and for a ball $\mathcal{B} \subset \real^{p}$ with radius $a_{n} \to 0$ and divergent $p$; see Lemma { \ref*{lemma-min-sigma-hat}} and its proof in the supplementary material for details.
+In our theoretical investigation, to accommodate the situation that empirical principal components are adopted for conducting the aforementioned transformation, we establish validity and consistency of the proposed test uniformly for a family of test statistics induced by a class of orthonormal bases; we show that the empirical principal components fall into this class of bases with probability tending to one.
+We achieve this by deriving \emph{uniform} Gaussian and bootstrap approximations of distributions of the corresponding family of max statistics.
+Consequently, our theoretical analyses are materially different from, and encounter considerably more challenges than, the analyses in \cite{Lopes2020} and \cite{lin2020high}, which focus on only a single max statistic.
+For example, as discussed in Section \xref{sec:mean-model} of \cite{lin2024supphypothesis}, our analyses involve random elements in an infinite-dimensional Hilbert space, and thus the framework of \cite{Lopes2020} for finite-dimensional Euclidean spaces does not directly apply.
+As another example, the orthonormal bases within the class, aside from the principal components $\phi_j$ and $\psi_k$, may destroy the variance decay patterns induced by the principal components, which presents a significant challenge to the techniques of \cite{Lopes2020,lin2020high}.
+Overcoming this challenge requires us to nontrivially and more effectively exploiting the basic property that $X$ and $Y$ have finite total variance, i.e., $\expect\langle X,X\rangle_1<\infty$ and $\expect\langle Y,Y\rangle_2<\infty$.
+These, along with other distinctions presented in our proofs, are materially different from the analysis in \cite{Lopes2020} and \cite{lin2020high}.

 The rest of the paper is organized as follows.
 We describe the proposed test in Section \ref{sec:meth} and analyze its theoretical properties in Section \ref{sec:thm}.
 We then proceed to showcase its numerical performance via simulation studies in Section \ref{sec:simulation} and illustrate its applications in Section \ref{sec:applications}.
 We conclude the article with a remark in Section \ref{sec:dis}.
-All proofs are provided in the supplementary material.
+All proofs are provided in \cite{lin2024supphypothesis}.